yceballost/logotypes/README.md

    For example: `nike-imagotype-black.svg`

 2. Simply make a pull request including the logos in the [static/images](static/images) folder with the correct naming structure and in .svg format, and you're good to go!

+### Improving the project as developer

+This project has been built by an inexperienced designer in coding and assisted by ChatGPT. (😬).
+Please feel free to enhance or add any features to this project by submitting a pull request (PR).
+I welcome your contributions and appreciate any improvements you can make.

 ## FAQs